kerski/fabric-dataops-patterns/DAX Query View Testing Pattern/pbip-deployment-and-dqv-testing-pattern.md

 # PBIP Deployment & DAX Query View Testing (DQV) Pattern

-If you are using the [DAX Query View Testing Pattern](dax-query-view-testing-pattern.md) you can also look at automating the deployment and tests.
-The following instructions show you how to setup an Azure DevOps pipeline to automate deployment of Power BI reports/datasets and automate testing.
+If you are using the [DAX Query View Testing Pattern](dax-query-view-testing-pattern.md) you can also look at automating the deployment and testing using Azure DevOps.
+The following instructions show you how to setup an Azure DevOps pipeline to automate deployment of Power BI reports/semantic models and automate testing.

 ## Table of Contents
 - [PBIP Deployment \& DAX Query View Testing (DQV) Pattern](#pbip-deployment--dax-query-view-testing-dqv-pattern)